-In addition to the property management and disposition requirements in this chapter, Contractors must comply with appropriate procurement and record retention standards discussed in this manual.
+In addition to the property management and disposition requirements in this chapter, Grantees must comply with appropriate procurement and record retention standards discussed in this manual.
 Prior approval requirements for the acquisition and disposition of property can be found in Sections 13.3, 13.4, 13.5 and 13.12 of this manual.
-Prior approval requirements for capital leases are provided in Section 13.17 of this manual.
+Prior approval requirements for certain leases are provided in Section 13.17 of this manual.

-Last Update: April 1, 2014
+Last Update: October 1, 2023